Harrisburg Stampede: 2012

 In 2012, the team joined American Indoor Football (AIF), the league was run by previous AIFA owner/CEO John Morris.
 In January 2012, Morris sold the team to local businessman Justin Coble, who made moves to broaden the fan base and re-energize the city of Harrisburg about the Stampede team; Colston returned to the team's ownership group just prior to the start of the 2012 season.

 2013

 As of August 2012 Marques Colston's Dynasty Group acquired full control of the team and had continued to grow the footprint of the Stampede with its primary mission of servicing the community in the Greater Harrisburg area.
 The Stampede advanced to the AIF Championship Game for the second straight year in 2013, this time defeating the Cape Fear Heroes 57-42 earning their first ever title.

 2014

 In September 2013, the Stampede announced that they would be joining the Professional Indoor Football League for the 2014 season.

 After the 2014 season, on December 30, 2014, Colston shuttered the team due to financial problems and purchased a stake in the Philadelphia Soul of the Arena Football League.

-Final roster
+2024

+In August 2023 local businessman Justin Coble announced he was bringing back the Harrisburg Stampede to AIF for the 2024 season.
+With a revamped team, return to old logo and colors, and playing back in the original location the New Harrisburg Stampede returned.